wrench-project/wrench/doc/wrench_102/batch.md

 While the pilot job is running,  [standard jobs can be submitted to its bare-metal service](@ref guide-102-baremetal).

-See the WMS implementation in `examples/basic-examples/basic-examples/batch-pilot-job/PilotJobWMS.cpp` for a more complete example.
+See the execution controller implementation in `examples/basic-examples/basic-examples/batch-pilot-job/PilotJobWMS.cpp` for a more complete example.